Thursday, 05 Mar 2026

 Since the 1990s, ospreys have been coming to the Tweed Valley to breed.
 The Tweed Valley Osprey Project works to make sure they’re protected and can find good places to nest.
 In the Glentress Wildlife Hub you can learn more about these fascinating raptors.
 Follow the project's Facebook page at: www.facebook.com/tweedvalleyospreyproject

-Each summer, as part of a voluntary partnership, we are kindly loaned a colony of Scottish black bees by a keeper in the local area.
+Each summerwe’re kindly loaned a colony of Scottish black bees by a keeper in the local area.
 During this time, you can visit them and learn more about bees at the Glentress Wildlife Hub.

-Phytophthora Ramorum, a disease that kills larch trees, has reached nearby Innerleithen’s Traquair Forest.
-Please help slow the spread of the disease by making sure your bikes, shoes, kit, dogs, horses, buggies etc., are all clean before visiting the Glentress and other forests.
-Our bikewash in the main car park is £1 (contactless payment only) - please help by cleaning your bike after your ride (and before, if required).
-Thank you. #keepitclean
+Phytophthora Ramorum, a disease that kills larch trees.
+Please help us slow the spread of the disease by cleaning your bikes, shoes, kit, dogs, horses, buggies etc., before visiting any forest in the are.
+Our bikewash in the main car park is £1.
+It takes

 Dogs are welcome in the visitor centre and café.
 There's water and sheltered tie-up points outside the café.